Znmangosteen/cgan-face-generator/README.md

 ![overview](./demo/overview.png)

 Disclosure: The model implementation is written in Pytorch by [@junyanz](https://github.com/junyanz).
-Checkout his project [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+Check out his project [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 We use it for our research and implementation with retained [LICENSE](./LICENSE).

 ## Requirements